 - Mix Dry Ingredients: Whisk together the the flour, baking powder, baking soda and salt in a mixing bowl.

-- Beat Butter and Sugar: Using a handheld or stand mixer fitted with the paddle attachment, beat the butter, sugar and vanilla until light and fluffy.
+- Beat Butter and Sugar: In the bowl of a stand mixer fitted with the paddle attachment or with a handheld mixer, beat the butter, sugar and vanilla until light and fluffy.
 Add the eggs one at a time, allowing each to incorporate before adding the next one.

 - Combine Wet and Dry Ingredients: With the mixer on low speed, add about 1/3 of the flour mixture, alternating with 1/3 of the the milk mixture.
 Mix until just combined.
 Repeat the process until all the flour mixture and milk mixture have been added.